Igorbrands/desafio-reactjs-mw/README.md

 # github_explorer

-A ReactJS project using the Github API.
-Made during the Rocketseat Bootcamp 11.
+A ReactJS project using:

+- Github API
+- TypeScript
+- Redux
+- Local Storage
+- Hooks
+- Styled-Components

-Wich one you can find and save in local storage all your favorites repositories and see all your issues/pull requests, Stars and Forks.
+Wich one you can find and save in local storage all your favorites users and see all your repositories.

 # List your favorites repositories projects and see their informations: